Czech Americans: History

 In 1776, at the time of the Declaration of Independence, more than two thousand Moravian Brethren lived in the colonies.
 President Thomas Jefferson designated special lands to the missionaries to civilize the Indians and promote Christianity.
 The free uncultivated land in America encouraged immigration throughout the nineteenth century; most of the immigrants were farmers and settled in the Midwestern states.
 The first major immigration of Czechs occurred in 1848 when the Czech "Forty Eighters" fled to the United States to escape the political persecution by the Austrian Habsburgs.
 During the American Civil War, Czechs served in both the Confederate and Union army, but as with most immigrant groups, the majority fought for the Union.

 Immigration resumed and reached a peak in 1907, when 13,554 Czechs entered the eastern ports.
 Unlike previous immigration, new immigrants were predominantly Catholic.
 Although some of the anticlericalism of the Czechs in Europe came to the United States, Czech Americans are, on the whole, much more likely to be practicing Catholics than Czechs in Europe.

 By 1910, the Czech population was 349,000, and by 1940 it was 1,764,000.
 The U.S. Bureau of the Census reported that nearly 800,000 Czechs were residing in the U.S. in 1970.
 Since that figure did not include Czechs who had been living in the U.S. for several generations, it is reasonable to assume that the actual number was higher.
 Additionally, Czech immigrants in America often had different claims of origin in records.
 Before 1918, many Czechs would be listed as from Bohemia or Moravia or vaguely Austria or Silesia.
 Some were also counted as from Germany if they were German-speakers or rarely Polish if the recorder could not distinguish the language.
 Slovaks were often listed as from Hungary.
 After the formation of Czechoslovakia in 1918, Czechs and Slovaks were also listed under the new blanket category.

 The Czech American community gained a high public profile in 1911, with the kidnapping and murder in Chicago of the five-year old Elsie Paroubek.
 The Czech American community mobilized massively to help in the searches for the girl and support her family, and it gained much sympathy from the general American public.

+While most Czech-Americans are white, some are people of color or are Latino/Hispanic.
+A small group of Black Czech-Americans of Ethiopian descent lives in Baltimore.
+In Texas, many Tejanos have Czech ancestry.
+Czech immigrants to Texas had a deep influence on Tejano culture, particularly Tejano music.